Dashi96/angular-organizer/README.md

 # Organizer

 This project was created to showcase my skills.
-In my work i used RxJS, pipes, a third-party library (momentjs) and also some of the delights of TypeScript
+In my work i used RxJS, pipes, a third-party library (momentjs), routing and also some of the delights of TypeScript

 ## Run the program